Donation

 Why Are Clinical Trials Conducted?

-- determine if a new drug or treatment is more effective than existing treatments
+• Determine if a new treatment is more effective than existing treatments.

 When Should You Participate in a Clinical Trial?

-The U.S. Food and Drug Administration (FDA) has not yet approved potential new therapies for myeloma.
+The U.S. Food and Drug Administration (FDA) has yet to approve potential new therapies for myeloma.
 Clinical trials can offer these new therapies.
 In clinical trials, researchers do not know if the new method will be better than standard therapy for patients who are currently being treated.
 Yet, researchers do know that some clinical trials will result in better treatments for patients in the future.

 Taking part in a clinical trial is voluntary.
-Not all clinical trials are right for every patient.
 The IMF advises you to discuss clinical trial options in depth with your physician and healthcare team.
 Before agreeing to participate, learn about the possible risks of the therapy being studied.
 Also, consider what other options for treatment are available.

-What Criteria Must Be Met for a Patient to be Eligible for a Clinical Trial?
+What Are the Criteria to Be Eligible for a Clinical Trial?

 Patients must meet certain conditions and requirements to be deemed suitable for clinical trials.
 When all study subjects meet the same eligibility criteria, it provides researchers with consistent data needed to answer the question of the study.